corndeladmin/DevOps-Course-Python-Intro/08_flask_html_basics.md

     - helloworld.html
 - static/
     - alpaca.png
-- poetry files
+- other poetry-related files

 ```

-### Exercise 8.8: Serving the template
+### Exercise 8.8: Serving the HTML file

 Even though you have placed everything in the relevant folders, you haven't yet changed the `hello_world()` function, so you will still get "Hello World!" when visiting the site.

-You will need that function to return, instead, the return value of `flask.render_template` or `flask.templating.render_template`.
-If you're not sure what parameters to use when calling these functions, try to `Ctrl + Left Click` on the function in VS Code and see if the flask documentation helps.
+You will need that function to return your HTML file instead (as a string).
+Flask provides the [`flask.render_template`](https://flask.palletsprojects.com/en/2.2.x/api/?highlight=render_template#flask.render_template) function to make this easier for you.
+For now you just need to provide the filename of the HTML document as an argument to this function.

 If you refresh the page in your browser and everything is working correctly, you should see a page similar to what you built previously, but with the image not loading.